Teachers' Pay Equity Claim

 - More information

-All employees who perform work that is the same as, or substantially similar to, the work to which the claim relates are automatically covered by the claim.
+Employees working for an employer named in the claim who perform work that is the same as, or substantially similar to, the work to which the claim relates, are automatically covered by the claim.
 These people are called “affected employees”.
-Employers were responsible for notifying their affected employees of the claim by 18 August 2021.

-The NZEI Te Riu Roa pay equity claim for early learning, early intervention, kindergarten, and primary school teachers has named 500+ private employers and community-based centres or services so the scale and complexity of the claim is quite large.
+Over 500 private employers and community-based centres or services have been named in this claim, so the scale and complexity of the claim is quite large.
 In 2021, we ran local and online information sessions throughout the country to inform people of the process.
 You can view one of the virtual sessions in the video below.

 You can read more about the pay equity claims process in Employment New Zealand’s Introduction to Pay Equity.(external link)